 Demand is however increasing and the mass balance approach allow the industry to gradually build up the economies of scale needed.

-What is the plant-based plastic made from?
+What is the renewable element made from?

 How do I recycle my coffee packaging?

 The packaging material is 100% recyclable and should be sorted as plastic.